 All links go directly to official Treece, Kansas government websites.

-Treece falls under the jurisdiction of the Cherokee County District Court, which handles a range of legal matters and serves as the primary court for the area.
+For a more full search, the Kansas Bureau of Investigation operates a state criminal repository, which allows the public to access criminal history records.
+Many of these records can also be accessed through online lookup portals instituted by local law enforcement agencies, making it easier for residents and interested parties to find the information they need.
+Treece falls under the jurisdiction of the Cherokee County District Court, which handles a range of legal matters and is the primary court for the area.
 Residents seeking court records can request them via an online portal provided by the court or by visiting the in-person clerk's office during regular hours.
 For vital records such as birth, death, and marriage certificates, individuals are directed to the Cherokee County Clerk-Recorder's office or the Kansas Department of Health and Environment's vital records division.
-Additionally, property records can be accessed through the county assessor and recorder's office, with several online portals available for digital access.
+Property records can be accessed through the county assessor and recorder's office, with several online portals available for digital access.
 Those wishing to make general public records requests under the Kansas Open Records Act can do so by contacting the appropriate agency; response times typically range from 5 to 10 business days, ensuring that citizens can stay informed and engaged with their local government.

 Jail & Inmate Records